 “Our rescue team is on the ground in the aftermath of Hurricane Sally to alleviate the suffering of animals and families impacted by historic, dangerous flooding,” said Kitty Block, president and CEO of the Humane Society of the United States.
 “This crisis is compounded by the COVID-19 pandemic and we are honored to be able to make a difference for animals and humans in their time of need."

-Those interested in supporting our efforts, both so we can help during this emergency and so we can be there at a moment’s notice when future emergencies such as natural disasters and animal cruelty cases occur, can make a gift through the Emergency Animal Rescue Fund.
+Those interested in supporting our efforts, both so we can help during this emergency and so we can be there at a moment’s notice when future emergencies such as natural disasters and animal cruelty cases occur, can make a gift through the Emergency Animal Relief Fund.